Cassation Court upholds 3-year sentence for drug dealer

 However, the court decided to reduce the fine to JD3,500 and the prison term to three years and four months in prison to give the defendant a second chance in life.

-Court documents said the Anti-Narcotics Department (AND) learnt the defendant was in possession of illegal narcotics and sent one of its agents to pose as a buyer.
+The law enforcement agency tasked three officers to contact the two men with the pretence that they wanted to buy illegal drugs, according to court transcripts.

+The defendants and front the undercover officers that they plan to meet in an apartment in the Jubeiha neighbourhood, the court maintained.

-“The AND agent got in touch with the defendant and agreed to meet in Tabarbour area where he will pay him JD25 in return for a stash of Hashish,” court documents said.
+“The AND agent met with the two defendants inside the apartment where they were paid JD15 for a stash of hashish,” court documents said.

-When the two met, AND agents immediately arrested the suspect, court papers added.
+Once the delivery was made the officer notified two other agents who were outside the apartment to raid the premises and arrested the two men, court papers added.

-Upon searching the defendant, court papers said, AND personnel found a small quantity of illegal narcotics on him, including Captagon pills".
+Upon searching the defendants, court papers said, AND personnel found a Variety of illegal narcotics and the defendants’ possession".

 The defendant contested the SSC’s ruling through his lawyer, who argued that the court “did not provide solid evidence to implicate his client”.